 By the third week of class, themes will be developed for each of the class presentation dates and you will be assigned (self-selected or by me) to a relevant theme based on your topic of interest.
-Individuals are then expected to work collaboratively to develop the content for that day's class - you may work as a group or as a group of individuals who have coordinated your work efforts in order to avoid duplication.
+Individuals are then expected to work collaboratively to develop the content for that day's class - you may work as a group around one presentation, or as a group of individuals who have coordinated your work efforts in order to avoid duplication of content.

-It is expected that the content of your presentation may be similar to that of your paper.
-However, be careful that you do not present too much content!!!!
+It is expected that this presentation will form the foundation for your final paper (see assignment 3) so will undoubtedly contain considerable overlapping content.
+However, be careful that you do not present too much content during your presentation!!!!
 An important part of this assignment it to develop your teaching/presentation skills and that includes getting your colleagues involved in their own learning.
 It is recognized that this presentation will reflect 'work in progress' so do feel free to use the class presentation as an opportunity for exploring/developing your ideas on the topic, including seeking input from your colleagues on questions you might have.

-Due: presentations will take place between Mar 12 and April 8, 2021 - Actual date will not be finalized until early March so BE PREPARED TO GO FIRST!
+Due: presentations will take place between Mar 3 and Mar 31, 2022 - Actual date may not be finalized until late February so BE PREPARED TO GO FIRST!